 Conclusion: A significant number of AYA with SCD have at least one medication adherence barrier related to access, forgetfulness, or negative beliefs.
 Lower medication adherence and negative beliefs were significantly associated with impaired HRQOL.
 These findings suggest that mitigating barriers to medication access, helping to reduce forgetfulness, and overcoming negative beliefs could contribute to improved HRQOL.

-POSTER # 357 | ASSESSING PSYCHOSOCIAL RISK FACTORS FOR FAMILIES OF CHILDREN WITH SICKLE CELL DISEASE
+ASSESSING PSYCHOSOCIAL RISK FACTORS FOR FAMILIES OF CHILDREN WITH SICKLE CELL DISEASE

-Nicole Frey, Julia LaMotte, Jillian Bouck, Lauren Fancher, Genese Parker, Seethal Jacob individuals managing a chronic health condition like SCD, psychosocial stressors resulting from and impacted by systemic racism can lead to worse health outcomes.
+Nicole Frey, Julia LaMotte, Jillian Bouck, Lauren Fancher, Genese Parker, Seethal Jacob

 Riley Hospital for Children, Indianapolis, Indiana, United States